 Design Project 2 Commercial design (continued)

-Alongside the completion of their final large commercial projects, students receive a CPD lecture series which allows them to gain insight into professional practice and business administration first-hand from working designers, helping them to understand the social, legal, economic and ethical issues that inform the design process and design projects in general.
-At the end of the BA (Hons), the KLC Careers Service offers 121 sessions for portfolio and CV advice, internships and interviews.
-The course then culminates in a final Exhibition and Graduation ceremony, which is attended by designers and professionals from the interiors industry.
+Alongside the continuation and completion of their final large commercial project, students receive a CPD lecture series which allows them to gain first-hand insight into professional practice and business administration from working designers, helping them to understand the day-to-day social, legal, economic and ethical issues that inform the design process and design projects in general.
+Throughout the course, the Careers Service offers 121 sessions for portfolio and CV advice, internships and interviews.
+The course culminates in a final, celebratory Exhibition and Awards ceremony, attended by prominent designers and professionals from the interiors industry.

 Please click here for the detailed Programme Specification.

 "I thoroughly enjoyed the BA year despite the intense workload and steep learning curve.
 It is a very professionally geared course that has helped me endlessly."